BetaNYC/NYC-CIF/Lessons/05-02-Workday.md

 **Note!**
  - On Socrata, you will have to make a few filters and combine them in Excel.
 Please use [NYC 311 Complaint Types - "Socrata Roll up as a google doc"](https://docs.google.com/spreadsheets/d/1Vvwlyy0mmALpG1JH04wZHes6pNzxiG_-WT4BtyfD5m0/edit#gid=0) to ensure proper spelling.
  - For this task, you will have to create several filters.
+  - Descriptor contains "general bad condition"
   - Descriptor contains "Pot hole"
-   - Descriptor Type contains "hummock"
+  - Descriptor contains "hummock"
-   - Descriptor Type contains "bad condition"
+  - Descriptor contains "bad condition"
-   - Descriptor Type contains "rough, pitted or cracked roads"
+  - Descriptor contains "rough, pitted or cracked roads"
+  - Descriptor contains "failed street repair"
+  - Descriptor contains "cave-in"

 ### **Noise**

  - Make a pivot table of the various noise complaints per month (2012, 2013, 2014, 2015) per description.
 See (img/exersize3-piviot-table.jpg) for how to set up this pivot table.
  - In this chart, outline the top 10 cells.
  - Which quarters have the most noise service requests?
 Why might this be the case?
  - Where are Community District noise hot spots?
-(Note, you will have to map out these per description.
+(Note, you will have to map out these per descriptions via CartoDB.)
  - Is there consistency year over year?
 If so, document them in a google doc with Google street view photos.

 **Note!**